Most people have no idea how Google works.

 So, no matter how great a site, or how much authority it has, if it isn’t relevant to the search term than the user will be dissatisfied.
 Relevancy is every bit as important as domain authority; perhaps even more so.
 One way Google has admitted to sorting for relevancy is by keyword searching.
 As Matt Cutts explains, keyword relevancy can be found by:

 What about are those other 200 signals?
 Well, you can be sure Google isn’t talking.
 That is their so called “secret sauce”.
-And odds are it’s an every changing recipe.
+And odds are it’s an ever changing recipe.

 For example, Google search quality engineer Patrick Riley said: